 Learning Support Services

 ACS believes that all students, regardless of their physical, academic, social and emotional needs, have an essential role to play in the school community.
 They are all to be valued as members of the body of Christ.
-On the basis of this belief, an inclusive model of education has been set up whereby all students are educated with their same-aged peers in regular classrooms as much as possible.
+On the basis of this belief, all students are educated with their same-aged peers in regular classrooms as much as possible.
 Learning Support Services have been established to assist teachers in providing appropriate inclusive education for students with differing needs.
 READ MORE…

 For those interested in a trade or specialty beyond the scope of the facilities at Abbotsford Christian School, we offer a full apprenticeship program.
 This allows students to pursue a trade within the context of the full Abbotsford Christian School program.
 Students are registered with the Industry Training Authority and several students have gone on to complete the full requirements of a first year apprenticeship within their grade 12 year.